 “This exhibition is celebrating the strong linkages between exporters, importers and feedlotters in Australia and Indonesia,” Mr Cox said when he visited the Partnership booth and spoke with Indonesian journalists and event officials.
 “Not only commercial linkages, but also technical capacities to build the cattle sector in Indonesia.”

-Mr Ian Mortimer, the former Director for Indonesia, Middle East, and South Asia at Australia’s Department of Agriculture and Water Resources, presented the Partnership’s background and outlined its flagship programs.
+Mr Ian Mortimer, the former Director for Indonesia, Middle East, and South Asia at Australia’s Department of Agriculture, presented the Partnership’s background and outlined its flagship programs.

 “The Partnership has a vision to combine Indonesia’s and Australia’s strengths to improve the red meat and cattle sector supply chain in Indonesia, and to promote a stable trade and investment environment between Indonesia and Australia,” Mr Mortimer said.